 Multiple NYC locations

 Founded by former beauty editor Eleanor Langston, Paintbox is SoHo’s manicure-only destination with a unique approach to guiding you through the often confusing world of nail art.
-Once you get to there, you’ll be greeted with a glass of champagne, tea or water as you flip through their seasonal lookbook and pick out one of the 20-25 curated editorial designs created by celebrity manicurist and Paintbox Creative Director Julie Kandalec.
-While the gel designs themselves aren’t super customizable (they artists are trained to recreate the exact lookbook styles), you can swap out the colors to make sure it fits your wedding vibe.
-Competitive prices ($35 for polish and $65 for gels that last over two weeks), a spacious location that you can even rent out for bachelorettes and a fun mani cam for nail art selfies all keep us coming back for more.
+Once you get to there, you’ll be greeted with a glass of champagne, tea, or water as you flip through their seasonal lookbook and pick out one of the 20 to 25 curated editorial designs created by celebrity manicurist and Paintbox Creative Director Julie Kandalec.
+While the gel designs themselves aren’t super customizable (the artists are trained to recreate the exact lookbook styles), you can swap out the colors to make sure it fits your wedding vibe.
+Competitive prices ($35 for polish and $65 for gels that last over two weeks), a spacious location that you can even rent out for bachelorettes, and a fun mani cam for nail art selfies all keep us coming back for more.

 Multiple NYC locations

-At this Fashion Week mainstay, the concept behind TenOverTen caters to what New Yorkers appreciate the most: Reliability, convenience and speed.
-No matter which technician you choose, a signature mani, which includes nail shaping, cuticle care, a hydrating hand massage and, of course, polish, will be done with OCD-level perfection in just 25 minutes.
-Plus, easy-to-get-to locations in Midtown, TriBeCa, SoHo and their newest one in FiDi make it less stressful to squeeze in an appointment during your lunch break.
-Tack on a few extra minutes should you decide to do a subtle nail art design and the technicians will take extra care to make sure it lasts as long as possible using good-for-you nail brands like RGB and their own five-free line.
+At this Fashion Week mainstay, the concept behind Tenoverten caters to what New Yorkers appreciate the most: reliability, convenience, and speed.
+No matter which technician you choose, a signature mani, which includes nail shaping, cuticle care, a hydrating hand massage and, of course, polish, will be done with perfection in just 25 minutes.
+Plus, easy-to-get-to locations in Midtown, TriBeCa, SoHo, and their newest one in FiDi make it less stressful to squeeze in an appointment during your lunch break.
+Tack on a few extra minutes should you decide to do a subtle nail art design, and the technicians will take extra care to make sure it lasts as long as possible, using good-for-you nail brands like RGB and their own five-free line.